Studying Classics at Kenyon

 Founder of the Theater of War, Bryan Doerries ’98 uses ancient Greek tragedies as a catalyst for conversations about dark, complex issues.

-It’s impossible to understand Western culture without knowledge of classical mythology.
-Not only are the myths wildly entertaining, they permeate popular imagination and life to this day.
+Not only are the myths of the classical world wildly entertaining, they permeate popular imagination and life to this day.
 We’ll explore overarching themes within the myths and how these stories have influenced modern culture through literature and art.

 Who owns the Classical past?
 In this seminar we’ll discuss a range of ethical dilemmas presented by the practice of archaeology in the 21st century, including the looting of ancient sites; aspects of the international trade in art objects and antiquities; authenticity and forgery of ancient art; and more.